 What about safety and reliability?

 Saabs like their Swedish counterparts are renowned for their approach to safety, coming with front airbags, ABS and innovative features like anti whiplash head restraints and the Night Panel, that dims all dials except the speedometer to minimise distractions.
 In all the days above hired out our Saab 9-3 Convertible has had just one failure to proceed due to a split fan belt.
 Otherwise it has done many thousands of kilometers of trouble free motoring and in the unlikely event of issues you have full roadside assistance included in your hire charge.
 She’s regularly serviced and has to pass the Certificate of Fitness (CoF) test required for rental cars every 6 months.

 What condition is she in?

 Very good.
 We only acquire cars that we’re sure have been very well looked after inside and out and this Saab 9-3 Convertible is no exception.
 The climate control system has been overhauled to keep your body cool on those hot summer days, it’s had a recent new clutch for smoother gear changes, and everything electrical is in full working order right down to the heated front seats, (not that we think you’ll have a need for those).
-The mohair roof with heated glass rear window keeps you snug and dry even in serious New Zealand deluges, (we can personally vouch for that).
+The mohair roof with heated glass rear window keeps you snug and dry even in the rare serious New Zealand deluges, (we can personally vouch for that).

 How much luggage can fit?